bgould/thrift/contrib/nestedvm/README.md

 that NestedVM is only required for building; the JAR file that is produced can be used and distributed without any dependencies other than a Java 7+ JVM.

+If you have Docker installed, you can try using the `docker/build.sh` script to build the Thrift compiler JAR using a Docker image that already has the prerequisite NestedVM toolchain installed.
+This is probably fastest/easiest way to compile the JAR if it works for you.
+Once the Docker build completes, you can find the executable JAR as well as the source and javadoc JARs in the `build/ant` folder (see below for usage instructions).

-At the moment perhaps the easiest way to grab a suitable NestedVM source tree is to clone the repository below, which includes Henry Wertz's patches as well as David Ehrmann's fixes for the UnixRuntime library that are necessary for Thrift to compile and run properly (importantly, proper handling the .rel.dyn section in Thrift's ELF file as well as bug fix for the realpath syscall).
+If you are not going to use Docker, perhaps the easiest way to grab a suitable NestedVM source tree is to clone the repository below, which includes Henry Wertz's patches as well as David Ehrmann's fixes for the UnixRuntime library that are necessary for  Thrift to compile and run properly (importantly, proper handling the .rel.dyn section in Thrift's ELF file as well as bug fix for the realpath syscall).

     cd /usr/local/src
     git clone https://github.com/bgould/nestedvm